Destinations Greece The Cyclades Mykonos

 the party south

-The two beaches that defined Mykonian club culture for decades — Paradise (the older of the two, now slightly faded), Super Paradise (the heir, still going).
-DJ programmes from 1 p.m., afternoon-into-evening.
-Younger crowd than Psarou; less velvet-rope than Nammos.
-The afternoon-into-sunset move when you want music and a swim and not a credit card workout.
+The two beaches that defined Mykonian club culture for decades: Paradise (the older of the two, a little faded now), Super Paradise (the heir, still going).
+DJ programmes from 1 p.m., afternoon into evening.
+A younger crowd than Psarou, less velvet-rope than Nammos.
+The afternoon-into-sunset call when you want music and a swim without the credit-card workout.

 DJ from 1 p.m.Younger crowdAfternoon-into-sunset